Unified Acrobat for enterprise users

 More information

-How to use Acrobat 64-bit in read-only mode.
+How to use unified Acrobat in read-only mode in Windows?

 If you need to run Acrobat in reader mode without users being required to log in, make the following registry changes: